dreemproject/dreemgl/examples/components/hue/README.md

 ### Node Modules

-Be sure to run `npm install` in the hue component directory, or install `node-hue-api` globally:
+Be sure to run `npm install` in the hue component directory:

     cd ./examples/components/hue